adamdost-0/azure-cloud-ops/_posts/2021-06-20-Understanding-dependencies-in-Azure.md

 ## Why build it via Code vs. Portal?

 Generating new Azure resources through the portal is a great way to start to learn Azure.
 However once you start building out production enterprise enviornment's you'll find common naming conventions will help you determine what resources are associated to each other.
-See Boston University's Data Services

 ## What goes into building a VM in Azure?